A New Home for the Cape Cod Toy Library

-Thanks to a very generous anonymous donor, 1919 Main Street in West Barnstable was recently purchased on behalf of the Cape Cod Toy Library as a home of its own — to enable greater community access to our educational resources and expansion of our services.
+Thanks to a very generous anonymous donor, 1919 Main Street (6A), West Barnstable, was purchased on behalf of Cape Cod Toy Library, Inc. to be a home of our own — to enable greater community access to our educational resources and expansion of our services, beyond what was possible at our incubator space at the First Lutheran Church, 1663 Main Street, West Barnstable.

-The move to the new space is planned for June 21st, with needed renovations set to begin by July 1st.
+The move to our new space took place June 21st with the generous donation of Eldredge & Bourne Movers and many helpful volunteers.
+Renovations began July 1st to update the 75-year-old building and prepare the space for a Grand Opening Weekend November 7th-8th.
 The completed space will be a welcoming and aesthetically attractive learning environment that will offer enriching educational and child-development materials to support children’s cognitive and brain development, language and literacy, and social-emotional and physical development.

 Primary Goals for the Environment: